Talk to an Expert

 Unconsciousness at once, with early cessation of respiration and death in a few minutes.
 Death may occur even if the individual is removed to fresh air at once.

-How to Detect Hydrogen Sulfide
+How to Detect Hydrogen Sulfide Using an H2S Monitor

-To accurately monitor the many areas in which this gas can pose a hazard, make use of one of Industrial Scientific’s many H2S gas detectors.
+To accurately monitor the many areas in which this gas can pose a hazard, make use of one of Industrial Scientific’s many H2S monitors.
 Options include the Ventis® Pro5, Ventis® MX4, MX6 iBrid®, and Tango® TX2 multi-gas monitors, the Tango® TX1 and GasBadge® Pro single-gas monitors, and the Radius® BZ1 Area Monitor.

 Area Monitor